-A deep foundation on the other hand, is used to support the weight of larger structures, and such foundations might be dug or drilled 200 feet or more.
+A deep foundation is used to support the weight of larger structures, and such foundations might be dug or drilled 200 feet or more.
 The depth that is necessary for any foundation is usually determined by calculating how much weight the foundation will need to carry, as well as the load bearing capacity of the existing soil or bed rock.
 The engineering of foundations is critical to the long-term health of the building, and the people living and working in them, as the saga of the Millennium Tower in San Francisco makes clear.

 Among the shallow foundation types, one of the simplest is the individual footing arrangement, which is a configuration wherein columns are used to support the building above the ground, and each of those columns rests on its own individual footing.
 Strip footings are used when the above-ground building is supported by full walls, and each of those walls must rest on a strip of supporting concrete.